norbajunior/machinist/README.md

 ## Guard conditions

-We could be implementing a state machine to an eletronic door, and we have the need to validate the passcode before unlock it.
-In this scenario we have a condition to transit the state by having to check whether the passcode is valid or not on the `unlock` event.
-Below is a graph representing it:
+We could be implementing a state machine to an eletronic door, and we have the need to validate the passcode to unlock it.
+In this scenario we have a condition to go to the next state depending  whether the passcode is valid or not.
+Follow the graph below representing it:

 ```mermaid
 stateDiagram-v2